 Buffalo Bills star Jerry Hughes ’10 made the first of what will be an annual $15,000 donation to support his former teammate Joseph Turner ’10, who recently took over head coaching duties at Fort Worth’s historic North Side High School.

 Kevin Claunch ’14 postponed medical school to do research in microbiology.
 His work might lead to medicines able to disarm anthrax or even common staph infections.

-Wesley Lacson ’15, to his knowledge, is the first person to research the Silk Road marketplace from a business perspective.
+Wesley Lacson ’15 conducted research on the Silk Road marketplace from a business perspective.